 Photo credit: Sergey Nivens / Shutterstock.com

-On Jan.
-14, WISE NYC Metro hosted Speed Mentoring Roundtables, WISE’s national signature event that brings participants together with industry veterans to discuss today’s most pressing professional questions.
-Cheryl B. Walker-Robertson, a certified international protocol and etiquette expert, moderated the event.
-Several days later, Walker-Robertson expanded on several points, including the difference between networking and having a network and what to do with all those business cards you have stacking up.
+WISE's Speed Mentoring Roundtables is a WISE Within signature event that brings participants together with industry veterans to discuss today’s most pressing professional questions.
+It's also a great opportunity to grow your network.
+Cheryl B. Walker-Robertson, a certified international protocol and etiquette expert, moderated the event for the NYC Metro chapter in 2016.
+Shortly after, she expanded on several points, including what to do with all those business cards you have stacking up.

 Body Language a Key in Networking

 You started Speed Mentoring Roundtables with a warm-up game — two truths and a lie.
 What about that simple and relatively well-known game makes it worthwhile in such a setting?

 One, we had so little time.
 We really wanted to get to the meat of the event, which was the networking.
 Also, the room setup.
 Participants were already sitting at tables, so I thought, “OK, we want to make everybody laugh; we want to make everyone demonstrate body language.”
 You can always tell what the lie is because they’re squirming; they can’t look at you.
 Those types of things are so important in networking, so I wanted to make a lesson of it, too.

 Why is body language important to the bigger picture of networking?

 When you’re networking, you want to be able to hear what people are saying; you have to listen very closely.
 But you also have to hear or listen for what they’re not saying.
 People will say things to you because they think that’s the thing to say in networking situations, but they are often telling you other things that they’re not really saying that you can read in their body language.

 During the event, you spoke about the importance of not only networking, but having a network.
 What’s the difference?